GregoireBellon/M1-Architecture-Distribuee/README.md

 ```
 npm run start date 14/01/2024 16/01/2024
 ```

+Anticipated result : 3 leads.
+1 from Internal (Monsieur InternalCRM) and 2 from Saleforce

 to query the CRMs depending on the salary :
 ```
 npm run start salary 10000 100000 Alsace
 ```

+Anticipated result : 2 leads.
+1 from Saleforce (Jack Roger) and 1 from InternalCRM (Monsieur InternalCRM)

 to merge leads of salesforce into InternalLeadCRM :
 ```
 npm run start merge